carywsmith/LAB_Scripts/README.md

 # LAB_Scripts
-A home for wayward lab scripts, you find one please send it this way.
+A home for wayward lab scripts, if you find one please send it this way.